leejohann/SentimentAnalysis/README.md

     * Embeddings are used to reduce high-dimensional feature spaces to denser feature spaces with low dimensions.
     * Embeddings are used in NLP, Recommendation Systems etc.
-    * Keras uses methods like backpropagation and gradient descent update initialised matrices with the desired number of dimensions by minimising the specified loss function (in our case `categorical_accuracy_crossentropy`
+    * Keras uses methods like backpropagation and gradient descent to update initialised matrices with the desired number of dimensions by minimising the specified loss function (in our case `categorical_accuracy_crossentropy`)
     * For the basic model, we train the embedding layer using our own vocabulary, reducing vocabulary size of 17k to 100 dimensions in our embedding layer.
     * If we use a pre-trained embedding layer (like Word2Vec), we can choose if we want to keep the embeddings the same throughout the epochs, or fine-tune them over the epochs.